Pplew/irfa_long_memory_volatility/README.md

 This repository contains the full replication materials for:

 Gamo, J. (2025).
-Long-Memory in Financial Volatility:
-A Comparative Analysis of ARIMA/GARCH vs. ARFIMA/FIGARCH Models.
-Working paper.
+Modeling Financial Volatility with Long Memory: An Empirical Comparison of GARCH and FIGARCH Models.
+Submitted to International Review of Financial Analysis.

 It reproduces all empirical results reported in the study, including data preprocessing, diagnostics, long-memory estimation, mean and variance modelling, VaR evaluation, and robustness checks.